wino6687/blogci/blogpost_ci.md

 # How Unit Testing, Linting, and Continuous Integration in Python Can Help Improve Open Science
 ### By Will Norris

+- alternate titles:
+    - How Proper Unit Testing and Linting can Help Make Your Open Source Software More Accessible
+        - the idea here is that unit testing and linting can really help make code last longer and be used by more people
+        - it forces you to think about how users will be able to access your tools

+# Introduction

+Packaging up python software that has helped improve you or your team's workflow can be very beneficial to the greater python community.
+However, without the proper infrastructure in place, your python package will either likely break over time or be too difficult for other users to use it efficiently.

+In order to make your software work in the long haul and to a broader group of users it is important to consider what it is meant to do, whether it achieves that goal, and if the code will be maintainable into the future.
+These three requirements can be addressed via three tools: unit testing, linting, and continuous integration.
+With these three tools you can ensure that your python packages will function into the future, and are well positioned to have new users use them or build upon them.

 # Unit Testing:
 ## Why is Unit Testing Critical?

 Testing your code is never the first thing software engineers think of, but it should be!
 So often we have an idea to make our workflow easier so we implement it as fast as possible.
 As long as it gives us the desired output it should be fine right?
-Wrong!

 Code that we sling together often only covers the specific use cases that we were dealing with that day.
 This means that when you dust off that module you used to process your data last time, it may not work as you expected today.